mesoOSU/UQ/README.md

 ---> Prediction for unobserved data
 ---> Sources of uncertainty accounted for: observation error, sample-to-sample experimental variance
 ---> Model misfit is not considered here

+VPSC_MCMC_with_discrepancy
+---> UQ in the phenomenological VPSC model
+---> Inference on unknown model parameters and features of the data generation process
+---> Prediction for unobserved data
+---> Sources of uncertainty accounted for: observation error, sample-to-sample experimental variance, model discrepancy